The following programs are related to the department of government. Please review the list of links below for more information.

 Cornell’s Feminist, Gender, & Sexuality Studies (FGSS) Program is one of the largest interdisciplinary programs in the College of Arts and Sciences, involving approximately 150 members of the greater Cornell faculty, staff and Ithaca community.
 It is also historically one of the first university women’s studies programs in the country.

-The goals of the Institute for the Social Sciences are to encourage collaborations among social scientists across disciplinary and institutional boundaries, to engage the Cornell community--students, faculty, and staff--in discussions of cutting-edge topics in the social sciences, and to assist departments and programs in retaining top social science faculty and attracting new talent.
+The goals of the Cornell Center for Social Sciences are to encourage collaborations among social scientists across disciplinary and institutional boundaries, to engage the Cornell community--students, faculty, and staff--in discussions of cutting-edge topics in the social sciences, and to assist departments and programs in retaining top social science faculty and attracting new talent.

 The Roper Center for Public Opinion Research is the largest archive of public opinion data in existence.
 The Center holds data dating back to the 1930s and from over 100 nations.
 Associate professor of government, Peter Enns, is the current Executive Director of the Roper Center.